phylo42/PEWO/demos/HIV_accuracy_test/README.md

 ## Comments

-Not that in this example, 'workdir' flag is set dynamically as it is required to be an absolute path.
+In this example, 'workdir' and 'query_user' config flags are set dynamically, as it is required they are passed as absolute paths.
-But you could also set it manually by editing the config.yaml file.
+You could also set them manually by editing the config.yaml file before launch.

+Raw results will be written in 'demos/16SrRNA_accuray_test/run/benchmark'.

-Results will be written in 'demos/16SrRNA_accuracy_test/run' .
+Results summaries and plots will be written in 'demos/16SrRNA_accuracy_test/run'.

--summary_table_*.csv : ND or eND measured for each parameter combination.
--summary_plot_*.svg :  Same values plotted for easier comparison.

-See PEWO tutorial n°1 for a more detailed explanation of the results.
+See PEWO wiki for a more detailed explanation of the results: github.com/blinard-BIOINFO/PEWO_workflow/wiki